causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init(capacity: Int64)
 ```

-Functionality: Constructs an empty [ArrayStack](#class-arraystackt) with the specified initial capacity.
+Function: Constructs an empty [ArrayStack](#class-arraystackt) with the specified initial capacity.
 If capacity is less than the default capacity of 8, the constructed [ArrayStack](#class-arraystackt) will have an initial capacity of 8.

 Parameters: